denten-books/plain-text/supporting-docs/book-proposal/proposal.md

-Books like Alexander Galloway's *Laruelle: Against the Digital* (University of Minnesota Press, 2014), Matthew Fuller's *Evil Media* (MIT Press, 2012), and Johanna Drucker's *What Is?* (Cuneiform Press, 2013) represent the beginning of a critical counter-movement to digital positivism.
+Books like Alexander Galloway's *Laruelle: Against the Digital* (University of Minnesota Press, 2014), Matthew Fuller's *Evil Media* (MIT Press, 2012), and Johanna Drucker's *What Is?* (Cuneiform Press, 2013) represent the sharp edge of a critical counter-movement to digital positivism.
 But this response, too, must be balanced against the constructive potential of the digital humanities to extend humanistic inquiry into new and exciting directions.
 As was the case with the "linguistic turn" in the decades prior, almost all fields of human knowledge are now experiencing a turn towards computational methods, which offer insights at previously unavailable scales of analysis.
 (Witness the